-The registration statement, which is a public document filed with the SEC, consists principally of a prospectus which describes the business of, and other information relating to, the company, including key risk factors, audited annual and unaudited quarterly financial information for the company, known trends or uncertainties that may affect future period financial results, directors and officers and their compensation, the offering and underwriting arrangements, and other matters.
-The preliminary prospectus, certain other written materials meeting SEC requirements known as "free writing prospectuses," and a very limited form of press release are the only means by which written offers may be made to prospective investors before the effectiveness of the registration statement.
+The registration statement, which is the document ultimately filed with the SEC and made public, consists principally of a prospectus which describes the business of, and other information relating to, the company, including key risk factors, audited annual and unaudited quarterly financial information for the company, known trends or uncertainties that may affect future period financial results, directors and officers and their compensation, the offering and underwriting arrangements, and other matters.
+Other than materials used in testing-the-waters communications, the preliminary prospectus, certain other written materials meeting SEC requirements known as "free writing prospectuses," and a very limited form of press release are the only means by which written offers may be made to prospective investors before the effectiveness of the registration statement.
 An updated final prospectus containing pricing information must be made available to investors who buy in the public offering along with the delivery of a confirmation of their purchase.
 The offering process and free writing prospectuses are described later in this booklet.

 There are detailed legal and accounting rules that must be complied with in preparing the registration statement.
 The securities laws provide that the company, certain members of management, directors, underwriters, experts (including auditors), and controlling persons may be liable to a purchaser of the company's securities for material misstatements or omissions in the registration statement.
 Furthermore, the SEC can under certain circumstances pursue enforcement action against individuals who participate in the preparation of a registration statement containing material misstatements or omissions.
-Accordingly, a registration statement is prepared to serve two critical, but seemingly contradictory, objectives: (1) to serve as a marketing document to interest prospective investors in the company and its stock; and (2) to protect the various participants in the process from liability by fully disclosing all material information, including the risks of an investment in the company.
+Accordingly, a registration statement is prepared to serve two critical, but seemingly contradictory, objectives: (i) to serve as a marketing document to interest prospective investors in the company and its stock; and (ii) to protect the various participants in the process from liability by fully disclosing all material information, including the risks of an investment in the company.